The villagers of the coldest inhabited place on Earth adjust to unique challenges presented by day-to-day living.

-Just a few hundred miles from the Arctic Circle and reaching record lows of –96.16°F (–71.2°C), one is forced to ponder not only why, but also how the villagers of this remotest of remote locations survive.
+Deep in Siberia, the village of Oymyakon holds the distinction of being the coldest permanently inhabited place on Earth.
+Located just a few hundred miles from the Arctic Circle and reaching record lows of –96.16 degrees Fahrenheit (–71.2 degrees Celsius), one is forced to ponder not only why, but also how the villagers of this remotest of remote locations survive.

-With a day that varies from 3 hours in the winter to 21 hours in the summer and permanently frozen ground due to the extreme subarctic climate, the roughly 500 residents of Oymyakon are mostly unable to grow crops, therefore their diet basically consists of reindeer and horse meat.
-While spoiled kids to the south get out of school for snow days, the children of Oymyakon are stuck in class unless the temperature falls below –52°C (–61.6°F).
+With a day that varies from three hours in the winter to 21 hours in the summer and permanently frozen ground due to the extreme subarctic climate, the roughly 500 residents of Oymyakon are mostly unable to grow crops, therefore their diet basically consists of reindeer and horse meat.
+While spoiled kids to the south get out of school for snow days, the children of Oymyakon are stuck in class unless the temperature falls below –52 degrees Celsius (–61.6 degrees Fahrenheit).
 If you were to go outside naked on an average day, it would take approximately one minute for you to freeze to death.

 Perhaps one of the most difficult challenges facing these rugged people existing within “Stalin’s Death Ring” is the burial of their dead.
 With the ground in a state of permafrost, it takes several days to dig a grave, a strenuous task of lighting a bonfire for a few hours, then pushing the coals aside to dig a few inches, then starting another fire, and so on and so forth, until the hole is big enough to hold a coffin.